Why Women Like True Crime

 I love true crime.
 I consider Karen and Georgia from “My Favorite Murder” some of my best friends, and I can recite the opening of Law & Order: SVU at the drop of a hat.

 “If I’m murdered – she did it!”
 My husband likes to joke at parties.
 But frankly, I take offense to that insinuation.
-My obsession with true crime doesn’t mean I want to murder people!
-I just like true crime!
+My obsession with a true crime doesn’t mean I want to murder people!
+I just like a true crime!

 Though no woman and her reasons for binging murder documentaries are exactly alike, here are the most common reasons why women might like true crime.

 “Face your fears” becomes real when it comes to true crime.
 A lot of people find comfort when they’re afraid by confronting what makes them scared.
 From the time we’re little kids, women are told to watch out, be careful, and never walk home alone at night.
 Fear of becoming a victim of crime is drilled into us.
 While we can’t really go out and yell at serial killers or rapists, we can listen to their victim’s stories as a way of facing our fear of becoming a victim, too.

 Adrenaline is a serious drug.
 Think of the last time you rode a roller coaster—how badly did you want to get in line and ride it again?
 Listening to true crime stories gives a rush like going on an emotional roller coaster.

 We Feel for the Victims

 A lot of women are murdered, raped and otherwise impacted by crime, so it’s really easy for us to see ourselves in victims and to empathize with their stories.
 The “that could have been me” feeling is very real.